Chicago Bicycle Accident Lawyer

 1. Call 911 and make a police report.
 Do not let a driver talk you into not making a police report.
 That can lead to problems later.

-4. Obtain witness information from anyone who happened to see the crash.
-Don't skip this step, as police officers don't always take down witness information and you might need it later.
+5. Obtain witness information from anyone who happened to see the crash.
+Don't skip this step if you are able, as police officers don't always take down witness information, and you might need it later.

 How Much Is My Bike Accident Case Worth?

-While there is no exact formula, the value of bicycle accident settlements is often determined by the following factors:
+While there is no exact formula, the value of a bicycle accident claim is often determined by the following factors:

 • Liability.
-If it's easy to determine the other side caused your accident, that's good for your case.
-If liability is contested, that can affect case settlement value.
+If it's easy to show the other side caused your accident, that's good for your case.
+If liability is contested, it can affect case settlement value.

-• Damages.
-If you have more serious injuries, like a fractured leg with surgery, your case is going to be worth more money.
+• Amount of Damages.
+If you have more serious injuries, like a fractured leg that requires surgery, your case will be worth more money.
 Minor soft-tissue injuries are worth less money.

-How Long Will My Bicycle Accident Case Take To Settle?
+How Long Will My Bicycle Collision Case Take To Resolve?

 There is no set formula for how long it will take a personal injury case to settle.
-First, usually, a bicycle accident lawyer won't try to settle your case if you are still in medical treatment.
-It makes no sense to settle the case when you are still incurring medical bills.
-You can only settle your case once.
+First, a Bike injury lawyer won't try to settle your case if you are still receiving medical treatment.
+It is risky to settle a case when the injury victim is still incurring medical bills.
+It's important to note you can only settle your case once.
 You can't go back later and ask for more money.

-Once you are finished with your medical treatment, a lawyer will move forward and obtain all your medical records and bills.
+Once you are finished with your medical treatment, your lawyer will prepare your claim by obtaining all your medical records and bills.
 Unfortunately, this can take some time.
 Medical offices and hospitals are notoriously slow when it comes to providing this material.

-After your attorney has your records and bills, he or she will put together a settlement demand package.
-The attorney might have questions for you during this process.
+After your attorney has your records and bills, they will put together a settlement demand package.
+The attorney might have additional questions for you during this process.
 Once complete, a demand will be sent to the insurance company.

 It will typically take 30-60 days for an insurance adjuster to respond to the demand with an initial offer.
-However, sometimes it can take longer depending on the insurance adjuster and company involved.
+Sometimes, it can take longer, depending on the insurance adjuster and company involved.
 Once an offer is received, the parties will negotiate from there.

 million dollar advocates forum badge

-And so long as cars and bicyclists must share the road, there will be accidents, and bicycle riders—given their relative lack of protection—will always be at a disadvantage.
-Bicycle accident victims have the right to hold negligent drivers accountable for their injuries.
-With the help of an experienced Chicago bicycle accident attorney, you may recover damages to compensate you for your medical expenses, pain, suffering, and other losses.
+So long as cars and bicyclists must share the road, there will be accidents.
+Bicycle riders—given their relative lack of protection—will always be at a disadvantage when struck by a motor vehicle.
+We help bicycle accident victims hold negligent drivers accountable for the injuries they cause.
+With the help of an experienced Chicago bicycle collision attorney, you may recover damages to compensate you for your medical expenses, pain, suffering, and other losses.

-If you sustain an injury in an accident with a motor vehicle while riding your bicycle, or someone you love has been tragically killed, you should consult with an experienced bicycle accident attorney immediately.
-He or she will help determine whether you may have a valid personal injury or wrongful death claim against a negligent driver.
+If you were injured by a motor vehicle while riding your bicycle, or someone you love was tragically killed in a bike crash, contact our experienced bicycle accident lawyers immediately.
+The team at Abels & Annes can help determine whether you may have a valid personal injury or wrongful death claim against a negligent driver.

-At Abels & Annes, P.C., our experienced bicycle accident lawyers assist cyclists in pursuing claims against negligent drivers who have caused serious injuries.
-We know how to collect all of the compensation you deserve for your injuries, whether that means filing a lawsuit or pursuing a remedy through other means.
+At Abels & Annes, P.C., our experienced bike injury attorneys assist cyclists in pursuing claims against negligent drivers who have caused serious injuries.
+We know how to collect the compensation you deserve for your injuries, whether that means negotiating a fair settlement, filing a lawsuit, or pursuing a remedy through other means.

-If you suffered injuries in a bicycle accident, call Abels & Annes, P.C. to set up a free initial consultation.
-You may call us at (312) 924-7575, or you may use the online form right here on this website.
+If you suffered injuries in a bicycle accident, contact Abels & Annes, P.C. for a free initial consultation.
+Call us at (312) 924-7575 or use the online form on this website.
 Our Chicago bicycle accident attorneys are available to take your call 24 hours a day, seven days a week.
-We charge no attorney fees unless you win your case by making a financial recovery through settlement or trial.
+We charge no attorney fees unless we recover financial compensation for you through settlement or trial.

 Abels & Annes, P.C.